-Havana Syndrome is the name given to a series of anomalous health incidents that were first reported in Havana.
-And according to the news today the US intelligence community has apparently investigated every possible cause from advanced energy weapons to space aliens.
+Havana Syndrome is the name given to a series of anomalous health incidents, that were first reported in Havana, Cuba.
+And according to the news today, the US intelligence community has apparently investigated every possible cause, from advanced energy weapons to space aliens.

-Havana Syndrome is a perfect example of why philosophy and philosophical methods need to be added back onto school curriculums.
+Havana Syndrome is a perfect example of why philosophy and philosophical methods, need to be added back onto school curriculums.
 Critical thinking needs to be taught in schools.

 To overly simplify Occam’s razor, it states that the simplest explanation is usually the most correct.
-If you’re deciding between two possible explanations for somebody getting sick and your options are ‘space aliens‘ or ‘lead contamination‘, which of the two is the simplest?
+And if you’re deciding between two possible explanations for somebody getting sick, and your options are ‘space aliens‘ or ‘lead contamination‘, which of the two is the simplest?

 Applying Occam’s Razor To Havana Syndrome